 Similarly, a dentist gives a prognosis on a tooth to predict the outcome of its disease and any treatment it undergoes.

-Hopeless Prognosis – A tooth has a hopeless prognosis when there is no dental work that will restore it to normal function.
-In these cases, the only solution is extraction of the tooth.
-When a tooth is hopeless, an extraction is necessary to prevent the spread of infection to other areas of the mouth and body.
-An extraction is the only treatment option.
+Hopeless Prognosis – A tooth is considered to have a hopeless prognosis when no dental treatment can restore it to normal function.
+In these cases, extraction is the only solution.
+Removing the tooth not only relieves pain but also prevents infection from spreading to other areas of the mouth or even the rest of the body.

 There are some teeth that we are unable to remove with just pulling force.
 This can be due to severe breakdown of the tooth from a large cavity or crack.
 A tooth with an old root canal is also difficult to remove in one piece.